School of Medicine

 Current Research and Scholarly Interests My research interests lie in two main areas:

-1) Using genetic/genomic approaches to study the molecular mechanisms of inherited non-malignant hematologic disorders, especially platelet disorders.
+1) Using genetic/genomic approaches to study the genotype-phenotype correlation of inherited non-malignant hematologic disorders, especially platelet disorders.

 2) Development and validation of molecular assays for clinical testing to support organ transplantation.